 - Face to face or online tutoring

-If a student leaves public school before the end of Year 12, the scholarship will lapse.
+If a student leaves public school before the end of Year 12 or moves to a school outside of NSW the scholarship will lapse.
+Please note – if a student’s attendance rate falls below an acceptable level at any time during the duration of the scholarship, the scholarship may be withdrawn.
 Any unspent monies at the end of the scholarship period must be refunded to the Public Education Foundation scholarship fund.

 Before applying for this scholarship, please ensure that you read the scholarship terms and conditions available on our website.